 “Wallflower” Care Guide: Tips for Growing Success

-Wallflower Care Guide: Growing Tips and Seasonal Advice
+Wallflower Care Growing Tips Care at a Glance

 Plant Overview

 Wallflowers, belonging to the Erysimum genus, are native to Europe and Asia.
-These biennial or short-lived perennial plants are cherished for their clusters of bright, fragrant flowers that bloom in a variety of colors, including yellow, orange, purple, and red.
-Wallflowers typically grow to a height of 12 to 24 inches and have lance-shaped leaves that form a rosette at the base.
+These biennial or short-lived perennial plants are known for their clusters of vibrant, fragrant flowers that bloom in colors such as yellow, orange, purple, and red.
+Typically, Wallflowers grow to a height of 12 to 24 inches and feature lance-shaped leaves that form a rosette at the base.

 Optimal Growing Conditions